-“I called real estate people [as witnesses] to point out that this really is one community, maybe two towns but it’s one community.
+“I called real estate people to point out that this really is one community, maybe two towns but it’s one community.
 Everybody goes to the same shoe store.
 Everybody goes to the same theater if there is one,” he recounted to MG in 2008.

 The worst blow-back for the Wiley family was not over schools, however.
 It came from opponents of the state income tax during the 1970s.